 Coffee Confab with residents of North Hill, December 18, 2019 at 10 am.
 Learn all there is to know about life at North Hill from the people who live here.
 No staff, no sales pitch, just some good conversation, sweet treats and a nice hot cup of coffee or tea.

 Rapping, tapping, clapping and the beat, beat, beat of a drum.
 We hear it, we feel it and it makes us want to move.
 Join us for a morning of fascinating rhythms with DrumatiX, a Boston based, createive, muti-faceted rhythem and dance group.
 Creator Noa Barankin is an award-winning choreographer, dancer and musician.
 She and her dancers create a brand new blend of dance and drumming using tap dance, everyday objects, large drums, barrels, body percussion, technology and tons of humor!

-RECEPTION FOLLOWING FREE VALET PARKING!
+RECEPTION INCLUDED FREE VALET PARKING!